unifi-utilities/unifios-utilities/README.md

 **It enables complete customization of your UDM/P and fills the gap that config.gateway.json left behind.**

+### nspawn-container
+Enables containers on UniFiOS 3.x,  this replaces podman.

 ### podman-update

 Updates Podman, conmon, and runc to a recent version.
 This allows docker-compose usage as well.
+Works on PRO on 2.x, for 1.x use the UDM Base still.
+*Does not working on 3.x use nspawn-container*

 ### container-common